QuratUlAin-ai/KNN-Salary-Category-Predictor-ML-Portfolio/README.md

 The ML Portfolio Project hugging face Create a Gradio application that interacts with the FastAPI endpoint.

-Here's is the URL for Hugging face applicationn =
+Here's is the URL for Hugging face application =